SAP-archive/teched2021-DEV161/exercises/exB/README.md

 Click on the "ADD DATA RESOURCE" sign on the right-hand side.

 In the dialog select "OData integration".
-CAP,per default, exposes OData V4 compliant services and AppGyver, per default, includes ODta V4 complient service - a perfect fit.
+CAP by default exposes OData V4 compliant services and AppGyver by default consumes OData V4 compliant services - a perfect fit.

-Copy the URL of our CAP Service and append "/consumer"
+Copy the URL of our CAP Service and append "/consumer" (The URL you should have noted down [here](../exPrep#find-our-odata-service))

 here's an example (please replace and insert your user number)
 ```URL